AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 ### Configuring SSL {#configuring-ssl}

-Referring to the physical architecture that is described in the section [AEM Forms on JEE physical architecture](hardening-aem-forms-jee-environment.md#aem-forms-on-jee-physical-architecture), you should configure SSL for all of the connections that you plan to use.
+Referring to the physical architecture that is described in the section [AEM Forms on JEE physical architecture](hardening-aem-forms-jee-environment.md#aem-forms-on-jee-physical-architecture), you should configure SSL for all connections that you plan to use.
 Specifically, all SOAP connections must be conducted over SSL to prevent exposure of user credentials on a network.

 For instructions on how to configure SSL on JBoss, WebLogic, and WebSphere, see "Configuring SSL" in the [administration help](https://www.adobe.com/go/learn_aemforms_admin_64).